 participation in group therapy

 that seem very real to you ...

 AND YOUR RECOVERY.

 by Michael Yapko, PhD

 From a 'false memory' survivor..."If you read one book, READ THIS ONE.
 It explains in easy-to-read detail just how the tragedy of false memories can happen to innocent victims.
 But please, don't read just one book!
 Don't ever stop reading and researching to learn more about this travesty.
-Then spread the word about the harm is has caused so many people, to prevent it from continuing to happen to others."
+Then spread the word about the harm it has caused so many people, to prevent it from continuing to harm."